 Her grant-supported research has produced several peer-reviewed articles along with multiple national and international presentations.
 Her research awards include the 2015 SHM Best Research Poster, the 2014 California-Hawaii SGIM Outstanding Research Abstract, and 2nd place in the 2011 AMSA Annual Convention in the Community Development and Service Category.
 Her work has been published in Annals of Internal Medicine, The Lancet, and The Washington Post.
-She co-edited and published the Oxford Field Manual for Palliative Care in Humanitarian Crises in 2019, which won a first place award in the 2021 British Medical Book Awards.
+She co-edited and published the Oxford Field Manuel for Palliative Care in Humanitarian Crises in 2019, which won a first-place award in the 2021 British Medical Association Medical Book Awards.